Celebrity Interview: Kevin Costner

 ARCHIVES

-Interview with Kevin Costner
+Celebrity Interview: Kevin Costner

 “What is the deal with this ‘Sexiest Man in Hollywood’ stuff?
 I honestly just don’t get it, although I don’t want to bitch about it too much,” sighs Kevin Costner.
 “I mean, they could say far worse things about me, right?”